mgrman/BlazorWith3d/README.md

     - e.g. that both sides can instantiate kind of reactive dictionry and through generic messages they both can be kept automatically in sync, with changes always propagating to the other side
     - kinda like flux https://facebookarchive.github.io/flux/docs/in-depth-overview/

-- Add ThreeJS version of 3d renderer (NOTE: bonus, as we already have a TS based renderer to ilustrate the approach, ie BabylonJs)
-    - Using JS interop with messages
-    - one using Blazor bindings project

 ### Not gonna do for now